exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

    - Note: Version 4.0.2. was used to develop this application and this version or above is required for useage
 2. Install the required R packages
    - A download prompt should appear after loading the ShinyApp.Rproj in R Studio
      - Otherwise paste the code `<install.packages("XXX")>` into the console and hit enter, this should download all necessary packages.
+     ###### Note:
-Note that this process may take a few minutes.
+     The package installation process may take a few minutes.

 ### Useage:
 - Open the 'Server.R' and 'UI.R' files stored within the R proj.